Professor Tim Worrall

 - Sareh Vosooghi (Stipendary Lecturer, St Edmund Hall, Oxford), graduated Edinburgh University, 2016

-- Vasco Filipe de Figueiredo Alves (Teaching Associate, University of Lancaster), graduated Edinburgh University, 2016.
+- Vasco Filipe de Figueiredo Alves (Lecturer, University of Birmingham), graduated Edinburgh University, 2016.

 - Michael King, graduated University of Manchester, 2011.